 Steven Kelk's homepage

-Since February 2011 I am Assistant Professor at the Department of Knowledge
+I am an Associate Professor at the Department

-Engineering (DKE) at Maastricht University in the Netherlands, where I work within the Networks and Strategic Optimization (NSO) cluster.
-My
+Engineering) at Maastricht University in the Netherlands, where I

 Between 2004 and 2010 I was a postdoc in the Life Sciences cluster of the Centrum voor